robert-hoekstra/js-bootcamp/SummaryEloquentJavaScript/Chapter6.md

 // → [object Array]

 ## Maps
+In JavaScript; A map is a data structure that associated values with other valyes.

+So for example we can combine age and names with eachother.

+So we can actually look in a map if a value related to another value is known or not.

+Object property names must be strings.
+If the keys within a object can't be converted to strings then you cannot use an object as your map.

+However with the map function we can make objects with the above prefixes.
+It stores the mapping and allows any type of keys.

+Next to the `Map` object we also have `set` `get` and `has`.

 ## Polymorphism
+When we asign the keyword string to a value.
+Basically we are calling the `toString` method. the method will look at any value that fits the interface in where it wel smartly convert to a string.

 ## Symbols
+You can crate symvols in Javscript with the `Symbol` function.
+Multiple synbols may have the same name.
+However you can'y create the symbol twice. therefore symbols als included and not exclusive.

 ## The Iterator Interface
+When we write functions to iterate over values.
+We actally fire the iterator interface.
+Where property names as `next` `done` and `value` are stored.
+These properties are used to properly let a for loop do its job.

 ## Getters, Setters, And Statistics
+You can get information from a property by using the `get` method.
+To set information to a property we can use `set` Inside a class decleration we can use `static` so the methods are stores on the constructor.

 ## Inheritance
+Some matrices are symmetrical.
+Rewriting code is stupid.
+So in JavaScript we can use the `new` keyword to get a new binding out of an already created binding.
+Thus we make sure that the symmetrical aspect of the binding stays intact.

+This is called inheritance.
 ## The InstanceOf Operator
+the `InstanceOf` operator is handy to check wether a value or binding is derived from itself or from the object class. most of the bindings are in fact derived from the object.